In addition, the following

 Application for Vote by Mail Voter's 5 Year Identification Card form* along with an

 Affidavit of Attending Physician*

-in order to automatically be sent an absentee ballot application for
+in order to automatically be sent an Vote by Mail ballot application for

 incapacitated voter for every election within 5 years after we receive